EBI-Metagenomics/EMG-docs/docs/genomes.rst

 The ‘Genome list’ tab contains a catalogue of non-redundant isolate and metagenome assembled genomes (:term:`MAGs`).
 Each accession is a species representative of a cluster of genomes.
 To constitute a cluster: genomes with completeness greater than 50%, contamination less than 5% and average quality score (completeness - 5*contamination) greater than 50 - calculated with `CheckM, v.1.0.11 <https://genome.cshlp.org/content/25/7/1043?ijkey=a446ec2b6e540d598d39c9253e0fdfbdab52b2f4&keytype2=tf_ipsecsha>`_ are clustered with _`dRep v2.2.4 <https://www.nature.com/articles/ismej2017126>_` using an average nucleotide identity (ANI) cutoff of  ≥95% and an aligned fraction (AF) of ≥30% .
 The species representative for each cluster is the best quality genome judged by completeness, contamination and the assembly N50 values.
 Isolate genomes are prioritised over MAGs for a species representative.

-A set of assemblies, annotations and pan-genome results are also available as a separate download and in our `FTP server <http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/>`_.
+A set of assemblies, annotations and :term:`pan-genome<Pan-genome>` results are also available as a separate download and in our
+`FTP server <http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/>`_.

 .. figure:: images/genomes_landing-v5.png